scale-it/algo-builder/docs/guide/testing-teal.md

   const john = new AccountStore(initialMicroAlgo);
   const bob = new AccountStore(initialMicroAlgo);
   ```
-  `initialAlgo` is the amount of ALGO set for the created account.
+  `initialMicroAlgo` is the amount of ALGO set for the created account.
 It's recommended to have at least 1 ALGO (1000000 micro ALGO) to cover transaction fees and to maintain minimum account balance.
   Note: User can initialize & use accounts by name in runtime, similar to algob.
   Ex:
   ```js